 Band: Townsend offers a variety of music elective classes to all students, from first-time beginners learning to read and play music, to advanced musicians in our award-winning competitive performance groups, and everything in between.
+This year's classes will be organized by instrument and based on experience level.

-Intermediate Band.
-An elective class for students having some prior experience playing a traditional wind instrument.
+Beginning/Intermediate Level.
+Students at this level have some prior experience playing a traditional wind instrument.
 This class may also include students with no prior musical experience if they are highly motivated to learn to play a traditional wind instrument.
 Class has 2 to 3 performances a year.